 To his family and friends, Dr. Grundfest was known as an avid skier, a gourmet cook, a photographer, a mountain climber and hiker, as well as a maker of fine jewelry.
 His other passions included classical music, a deep love of animals and a lifelong commitment to a myriad of environmental and human rights causes.

-Warren Grundfest, born in Little Rock, AK on August 2, 1952, grew up in Belleville, NJ as a member of a family devoted to the practice of medicine.
-His father, Jack, was a general surgeon and chief of surgery at several area hospitals.
-His Aunt Rose was a professor at the University of Texas Medical School in Galveston; his Uncle Harry was a professor of neurophysiology at Columbia University, NY; and his older sister, Sharon Grundfest-Broniatowski, MD is a colorectal surgeon at the Cleveland Clinic, OH.
+Warren Grundfest, born in Little Rock, AR on August 2, 1952, grew up in Belleville, NJ as a member of a family devoted to the practice of medicine.
+His father, Jack, was chief of surgery at several area hospitals, his uncle Philip was a well-known OB-GYN, his aunt Rose (Schneider) was a professor at the University Texas Medical School in Galveston, and his uncle Harry was professor of neurophysiology at Columbia University, in New York; and his older sister, Sharon Grundfest-Broniatowski, MD is a staff surgeon at the Cleveland Clinic Lerner College of Medicine at CWRU, where she is an Assoc.
+Professor of Surgery in the general surgery department (Lerner College of Medicine at CWRU, Cleveland Clinic, Cleveland, OH).
 Dr. Grundfest is survived by his wife Andrea K. Scott, formerly an archeologist and for the past thirty years an attorney and bioethicist living in Los Angeles, and his mother, Karolyn S. Grundfest of Belleville.

 An open memorial service in celebration of Dr. Grundfest’s life and tireless service to the Los Angeles community will be held on Saturday, February 23, 2019 from 1:00pm at the Tamkin Auditorium, B-130 (lower level) in the Ronald Reagan Medical Center at 757 Westwood Plaza, Los Angeles, CA 90095.
 Reception to follow.
-If you have questions, please contact Penny Amescua at the UCLA Medical School (tel 310/206-3631 and ) or Stacey Tran Fong at the Engineering School (tel 310/794-5072 and ).
+If you have questions, please contact Stacey Tran Fong at the Engineering School (tel 310/794-5072 and ).

 Please RSVP by clicking HERE.
 RSVPs will be close Friday, February 15th, 2019.